1. Without trying, you will end up learning the words to “Shipping Up to Boston,” “Dirty Water,” and “Sweet Caroline.”

 6. You will learn who to call when your windshield’s busted.
 (1-800-54-GIANT!)

 7. You will try to go to the Legal rooftop in the Seaport District and spend half of your night waiting in line to get in.

 8. You will be sad to realize that happy hour and "bottomless" drink specials are illegal here.
 (At least there are some sweet food happy hours and oyster happy hours.)

 9. You will furnish your apartment during Allston Christmas, the period from late August to early September when everyone's lease is up and people moving discard freebies on every street corner.

 10. You will go to Market Basket to stock-up on cheap groceries and household goods.

 11. You will drink your body weight in Dunkin's and learn that "a regular" coffee means something entirely different here compared to the rest of the country.

 12. You will walk a mile in sub-freezing temperatures when one of the T lines goes down.

-13. You will go to Quincy Market—once.
+13. You will go to Quincy Market once and then never again.

 15. You will become fussy about your Guinness pours.

 16. You will develop a healthy fear of the squirrels on the Boston Common.